suprakashbh/microservices/README.md

 Now , lets concentrate on how to use Spring Cloud and Netflix OSS to build the microservice landscape.

 1.1 POM Dependency :
 		Its very easy to use Eureka, Ribbon, Zuul and Hystrix Dashboard in Spring clod by using Pom.
 Just add this below starter dependency , it will bring all the necessary dependencies.

-			- to use Eureka (client) and Ribbon (Load Balancer) in a microservice, just add this below dependency in your microservice pom.xml file.
+		To use Eureka (client) and Ribbon (Load Balancer) in a microservice, just add this below dependency in your microservice pom.xml file.
 See in Weather,Forecast and WeatherComposite microservice pom.xml.

 			` <dependency>
 				<groupId>org.springframework.cloud</groupId>